hewner/compsci390-plp/ClassOutline.md

 ### Course Policies

-You are obligated to read and understand the complete Course Policies document.
+You are obligated to read and understand the complete Syllabus/Course Policies document.

-It is on Moodle.
+It is linked off Sakai.

 I will touch on the highlights only.